MatthewDavidBradshaw/AndroidTestingTools/README.md

 }
 ```

-Four test harness classes are provided:
+Four test harnesses are provided in this library:
 - ControlsAboveViewTestHarness: The controls are positioned vertically above the test view.
 - ControlsBelowViewTestHarness: The controls are positioned vertically below the test view.
 - ControlsOverViewTestHarness: The controls are stacked on top of the test view.
 - EmptyTestHarness: Displays controls but no test view.
 Useful when an activity is needed in an automated test.

 ### EspressoHelper
 The EspressoHelper class converts View objects to ViewInteraction objects.
-ViewInteration objects are necessary for espresso tests, since view actions and view assertions cannot be applied directly to views.
+ViewInteration objects are necessary for espresso tests, since ViewActions and ViewAssertions cannot be applied to views directly.

 When converting only a single view:
 ```java
 TextView textView = context.findViewById(R.id.my_text_view);